onzfonz/comp227/src/content/2/en/part2a.md

 )
 ```

-which generates a <i>li</i> tag containing the contents of the note from each note object.
+which generates a `li` tag containing the contents of the note from each note object.

-Because the function parameter passed to the *map* method -
+Because the function parameter passed to the `map` method -

 ```js
 note => <li key={note.id}>{note.content}</li>